For the complete documentation index, see llms.txt

 - Download the signed document.

-1. Upload a document
+1. Upload a new document

 The initial step in the electronic signing process is to upload one or more documents to be signed by one or more end-users.